thoth-tech/documentation/docs/OnTrack/Multiple Organisations/UML Design.md

 users, and user roles.

 Organization Class: Represents an organization within the system.
 It has attributes like ID, name, and description, and a list of users associated with it.
-Methods allows us to retrieve information about the organization and manage its users.
+Methods allows one to retrieve information about the organization and manage its users.

 User Class: Represents a user in the system.
 It has attributes like ID, username, email, the organization to which the user belongs, and a list of roles assigned to the user.
-Methods enable us to retrieve user information, set the user's organization, and manage user roles.
+Methods enable one to retrieve user information, set the user's organization, and manage user roles.

 UserRole Class: Represents a role that can be assigned to users.
 It has attributes like ID, name,